MarcusGastaldello/FRICOSIPY/README.rst

     .. code-block:: console

-        cd C:\Users\<username>\Downloads
+        cd C:\Users\<username>\Downloads\FRICOSIPY

-**3.**
+**3.**    Create the conda environment.
+If you do not have *Miniconda* already installed, you must install it first (https://www.anaconda.com/download)

 .. code-block:: console

     conda create --name <env> --file <this file>

-When launching the FRICOSIPY model, you must always ensure this new conda environment is active:
+When launching the FRICOSIPY model, you must always ensure this new conda environment is activated:

 .. code-block:: console

-    conda activate
+    conda activate <env>